LdDl/horizon/ROADMAP.md

 * Some kind of wiki
 * Cool logo :) PR's are welcome, haha
 * Contributing guidelines
+* Think about: Add option for REST to provide GPS points without timestamp ???
+* Think about: Add sort for provided GPS points to avoid client's mistake ???

 ### Continuous activity
 * README